ben-barbier/WP-Splash-Image/readme.txt

 == Changelog ==

 = 2.4.0 =
 * Work on incompatibility with "WP super cache" (it desactivate sessions and splash screen display all the time).
-I've set the session in cookie to fix it (tkx to Emmanuel Barraud of [laclefnumerique.com](http://www.laclefnumerique.com/)).
+I've set the session in cookie to fix it (tkx to Emmanuel Barraud of [laclefnumerique.com](http://www.laclefnumerique.com/) for his help).

 = 2.3.2 =
 * Add Turkish translation (tkx to [Murat DURGUN](http://www.lanwifi.net/))